Walter Braga Netto

-Walter Souza Braga Netto (born 11 March 1957) is a Brazilian army general and former Minister of Defence.
+Walter Souza Braga Netto (born 11 March 1957) is a retired Brazilian army general and former Minister of Defence.
 Braga was Commander of the Eastern Military Command and, until 31 December 2018, Federal Interventor in the Public Security of the state of Rio de Janeiro.
 He unsuccessfully ran for Vice President of Brazil as running mate of Jair Bolsonaro in 2022, narrowly losing to Luiz Inácio Lula da Silva and Geraldo Alckmin.

+On 19 November 2024, a Federal Police investigation came to light implicating Braga Netto and other former members of the Bolsonaro administration in a suspected coup plot.
+The plan allegedly included the assassination of Luiz Inácio Lula da Silva, Geraldo Alckmin, and Alexandre de Moraes, who were, at the time, the president-elect, vice president-elect, and president of the Superior Electoral Court, respectively.
+On 21 November 2024, Braga Netto was formally indicted by the Federal Police.
+On 14 December 2024, he was arrested by Federal Police for allegedly hindering investigations.

 Early life

 Braga Netto was born on 11 March 1957 in Belo Horizonte.

 Military career

 Enlisted on 17 February 1975, Braga Netto enrolled in the Academia Militar das Agulhas Negras (AMAN) where, on 14 December 1978, he was declared an Officer Aspirant.
 Braga was promoted to second lieutenant on 31 August 1979, to first lieutenant on 25 December 1980, and to captain on 25 December 1984.

 Senior officer

 As lieutenant colonel, Braga Netto served as assistant of Sub-Secretariat of Programs and Project of the Secretariat of Strategic Affairs of the Presidency of the Republic.
 On 2 February 2001, he was nominated Cabinet Officer of then-Army Commander, Gleuber Vieira.

 On 9 July 2001, Braga Netto was nominated commander of the 1st Regiment of Combat Cars (1° RCC), still headquartered in Rio de Janeiro.
 He was promoted to colonel on 17 December 2001.

 He was nominated Defence and Army Attaché to the Brazilian Embassy in Poland, a position he held from 1 February 2005 to 1 February 2007.